groue/GRMustache/Guides/standard_library.md

 The Standard Library
 ====================

-GRMustache [default configuration](configuration.md) contains a library of predefined keys available for your templates:
+GRMustache ships with a library of built-in goodies available for your templates:

 - String Processing
     - [HTML.escape](#htmlescape)